SiWon-Heo/fastcampus-blockchain/README.md

 Online course of FastCampus: Blockchain Development A to Z

-Contains practice of Part2, mainly consists of the introduction on React.js and a module project which implements a simple frontend that connects Metamask wallet.
+Mainly the practices of Part2, which consists of the introduction on React.js and a module project which implements a simple frontend that connects Metamask wallet.